-Methyl Ethyl Ketone (MEK) is a highly flammable liquid which is used as a solvent in the paint, plastics, rubber and textiles industries.
-It is also found in some printing inks, paint removers and varnishes.
-The chemical is not considered a significant threat to health.
+Methyl Ethyl Ketone (MEK) is a highly flammable liquid which is used as a solvent in the paint, plastics, rubber and textile industries.
+MEK is also found in some printing inks, paint removers and varnishes.
+The chemical is not considered to be a significant threat to health.

 However, exposure to high levels of MEK may cause a number of allergic reactions such as occupational dermatitis.
 Exposure usually occurs when MEK is spilled and the fumes are inhaled.
 MEK may also enter the body through contaminated food and water or through direct contact with the skin.

 The majority of MEK poisoning cases occur in workers who are exposed to Methyl Ethyl Ketone in the workplace without the proper protective equipment.
 As such, they fall within the category of hazardous substances compensation claims against an employer.